 In 2012 he fully authored and conceived the campaign Lisboa somos nós (we are Lisbon) for Lisbon´s City Hall where, for the first time worldwide, images of a blog were the face of an institutional campaign.
 In 2013 he created another campaign to the City Hall of Lisbon titled o meu futuro é Lisboa (my future is Lisbon).

-He was also the chosen photographer for the Portuguese Blood Donors and Transplantation Institute campaign and for several campaigns of Multinational companies like H&M, Nike and Sonae Sierra.
+He was also the chosen photographer for the Portuguese Blood Donors and Transplantation Institute campaign (Ministry of Health) and for several campaigns of Multinational companies like H&M, Nike and Sonae Sierra.

 In 2011 he was distinguished with the Fashion TV Award for Best Digital Communication and in 2012 it published the homonymous book of the blog O Alfaiate Lisboeta (The Lisbon Tailor).
 He was the ambassador for the Route of Fashion in the first edition of the Lisbon Week and, since 2013, he has been a member of the Advisory Board of ESNE (University School of Design and Innovation) in Madrid